Cleeve School

-Cleeve School is an academy school and Leadership Partner School.
+Cleeve School is an academy school and a Leadership Partner School.
 It was formerly a comprehensive school and is located in the village of Bishop's Cleeve, Gloucestershire, England.
-Headteacher Alwyn Richards leads the senior management team at the approximately 1,400-pupil school.
+Headteacher Alwyn Richards leads the senior management team at the approximately 2,100-pupil school.
 The school offers GCSEs for ages 11 to 16, and A-Levels/BTECs for students wishing to go to the sixth form at ages 16 to 18.

 Sports and activities

 The school's astronomy club acquired a refractor telescope which was donated by the Society for Popular Astronomy as part of the Telescopes For Schools project.

 The school is one of three in the county forming the Cyber Schools Hub, in conjunction with the National Cyber Security Centre which brings benefits to students in the form of access to industry practitioners and a self contained Hack Lab for practical experiments in cyber security.

 Throughout the academic year, the school hosts a variety Inter-College events for students to take part in, such as Music, Drama, Dance and its highlight event of the year - Sports Day.